From traditional to modern arts and crafts

 Flower Art originated in Brazil, and came to Ibo via the Aga Khan Foundation who brought two Brazilians to the islands to teach this technique to local women.
 In 2005, with their first profits, the Nadjumulia group managed to buy a house, known today as the florists’ house, where they work this technique full time.
 You can visit the house and see them at work, learn about the techniques used, and buy their creations.
 For bespoke items, one to two hours is needed.
 Prices range between 150MTn and 250 MTn.

-Silversmithing is thought to have originated in India, and may have arrived in Ibo directly from there, as Ibo was once home to a significant Indian population.
+Silversmith art is known thought to have originated in India and specifically in Goa and arrived in Ibo directly from there since Ibo was once home to a significant Indian population.
 It was initially practised by individuals, until 1970 when the local administrator recognised its value as a craft and livelihood.
-He bought the tools required, and silver for each artisan, and began Ibo’s jewellery trade.
+He bought the tools required, and silver for each artisan, and so began Ibo’s jewellery trade.
 The administrator has since left, but the artisans continue to produce silverware today as part of 2 associations: the Tupendane Cooperative, composed of 25 members located in the Fortaleza, and the Modern Ourivesaria, located in the Rituto district.

 It can take between 5 days and a week to make a piece of jewellery, and the price ranges from 25,000 MTn to 200 MTn.
 The associations are open for purchases and to view their craft being practised from 7am to 3pm every day.